Pogayo/Microsoft-Azure-Machine-Learning-Challenge/L2-Intro to Machine Learning/Ch2- What is Machine Learning.md

 ML is best suited for applications such as pattern recognition, anomaly detection. time series forecasting, and recommendation systems

 ## Q and A
-1. What type of approach is shown in this image?
+1. What type of approach is shown in this image?(Image of rules and data as input and answers as output)
 - [x] Traditional programming
 - [ ] Machine Learning
-2. What type of approach is shown in this image?
+2. What type of approach is shown in this image?(Image of answers and data as input and rules as output)
 - [ ] Traditional programming
 - [x] Machine Learning
 3. Imagine you want to create a function that multiplies two numbers together (e.g., given the inputs 2 and 3, the function will generate the output 6).
 What approach is best suited to this problem?